 The Defence Suppliers Forum (Main) is the major conduit for MOD-industry relationships.
 It is chaired by the Secretary of State for Defence and includes representatives from prime contractors, international companies and small and medium-sized enterprises (SMEs).
 This allows for a broad, representative and productive focus for interaction between the MOD and industry.
 ADS is a rotating member of the DSF Main, participating in 1-2 meetings per annum.

-The DSF Main meeting is supplemented by a Mid-Tier and SME Forum to discuss specific issues affecting businesses through the supply chain, together with a number of DSF sub-groups to address a number of work streams.
+The DSF Main meeting is supplemented by a Mid-Tier Forum, as well as an SME Working Group, to discuss specific issues affecting businesses through the supply chain, together with a several other DSF groups to address a number of work streams.

 The Department for Business, Energy & Industrial Strategy (BEIS) brings together responsibilities for business, industrial strategy, science, innovation, energy, and climate change.

 ADS works closely with the BEIS on issues and topics surrounding the industrial and business environment in which our members operate.
-ADS engages regularly with BEIS officials on driving the agenda and priorities of the AGP, as well as help to deliver the numerous initiatives and programmes which have been developed as a result of the UK government’s approach to industrial strategy across our four sectors.
-In addition, ADS promotes the priorities of the sectors ADS represents to BEIS, on issues ranging from Research & Development (R&D) funding, to the ways in which overall competitiveness of the UK economy can be boosted.
+ADS engages regularly with BEIS officials on driving the agenda and priorities of the AGP.
+In addition, ADS promotes the priorities of the sectors ADS represents to BEIS, on issues ranging from Research & Development (R&D) funding, to the ways in which overall competitiveness of the UK economy can be boosted and supporting our sectors recover from the COVID-19 pandemic.
+ADS also works closely with the BEIS Space Directorate and the UK Space Agency who are an arm’s length body of BEIS to advance the views of the space sector within Government.

 The Government has established a UK Aerospace Hub, bringing together policy delivery teams in the Department for Business, Energy and Industrial Strategy (BEIS) and the Department for International Trade (DIT).
 ADS supports its members by collaborating with the Aerohub and ADS member companies to target priority markets and export opportunities.
 Specialists are employed by DIT, and work with ADS to identify opportunities with aircraft manufacturers and their leading domestic suppliers, and match those opportunities to the right British companies.